Pramod Kamble: Donations by sketching

-During calamities, he has collected donations from everyday people by sketching them on the streets of Ahmednagar and donating the proceeds to relief funds for the Killari earthquake, Bhuj earthquake, and Kargil war respectively.
+During calamities, he has collected donations from people by sketching them on the streets of Ahmednagar and donating the proceeds to relief funds for the Latur earthquake, Gujarat earthquake, and Kargil War respectively.

 Save the environment initiative

-He is promoting the idea of clay idol to be installed in each and every house during the Ganapati festival and through the innovative workshop to teach the making of Ganapati idols to each individuals participating the workshop.
-He is promoting idols of clay instead of Palter of Paris which are not easy to dissolve in the water.
-He has taken many workshops in the schools and colleges of Ahemdnagar and teaching the participants for the same.
-In Mumbai, the height of Ganesh idols is too high.
-In that case, he suggested to use fiberglass idols instead of plaster of Paris.
-His wife Swati supports him in this initiative.
+He encourages the idea of a clay idol to be installed in every house during the Ganapati festival and conducts workshops for making clay Ganapati idols.
+He promotes idols of clay instead of Plaster of Paris, which are not easy to dissolve in water.
+He has taken many workshops in the schools and colleges of Ahmednagar.
+In Mumbai, since the height of Ganesh idols is high, he suggests using fibreglass idols instead of plaster of Paris.
+His wife Swati, supports him in this initiative.

 Sare Jahan Se Achcha Project

-A very large pencil drawing "Sare Jahan Se Achcha" – 70 ft. by 20 ft. in dimension was drawn by Kamble.
+A large pencil drawing "Sare Jahan Se Achcha" – 70 ft. by 20 ft. in dimension was drawn by Kamble.
 The project started in the year 1996 and was completed on the eve of Independence of 1997.
 It commemorates the Nation on the occasion of 50 years of Independence on the specially prepared wall of Mahavir Art Gallery in Ahmednagar.
 This drawing portrays Bharat Mata and almost 500 notable people including sages, deities, freedom fighters, Bharat Ratna awardees, Dadasaheb Phalke awardees, GyanPeeth awardees, Param Vir Chakra recipients and the masters in various fields of life that includes sports-persons, musicians, dancers, painters, theatre personalities, singers, social activists and industrialists.